Ash Wednesday: Every Parent’s Nightmare

 As I waited, I thought of four young girls killed in a weekend car crash.
 Freshmen roommates, victims of a mild winter’s rare snow storm.
 One was from our town.
 Another was our sitter’s co-worker.
 Shiny senior portraits show girls on the brink of adulthood, bright-eyed and smiling.
-Lots of ashes at their loss.
+Heaps of ashes at their loss.

 I looked around at faces, young and old, as I entered the church.
 Many at Mass knew and loved those girls.
 What does Lent mean when we’re staring at death?

 Before I left home that evening, my husband had told me a story he’d heard about the American reporter killed in Syria.
 The night before she died in the bomb blast, she told of the suffering of women and children, often the focus of her wartime front-line reporting.

 “I watched a little baby die today,” she told the BBC on Tuesday.
 “Absolutely horrific, a 2-year old child had been hit.
 They stripped it and found the shrapnel had gone into the left chest and the doctor said ‘I can’t do anything.’
 His little tummy just kept heaving until he died.”

 “Stop,” I cut him off before he finished telling me the story.
 “Stop.
 I literally cannot hear that.”
 I scooped up my own 2 year-old and squeezed his squirming limbs to my chest.

 “My love,” I whispered into his hair as he wrestled out of my grasp.
 Overwhelmed at the thought of losing life closest to my own.